agradus/OpenLdocs/docs/documentation/guides/reference_guide.md

 To create the rule for the year 2012, proceed as follows:

-1. To copy the rule table, use the **Copy as New Business Dimension** feature in OpenL Tablets WebStudio as described in [OpenL Tablets WebStudio Guide](https://openldocs.readthedocs.io/en/latest/documentation/guides/webstudio_user_guide), **Copying Tables** section.
+1. To copy the rule table, use the **Copy as New Business Dimension** feature in OpenL Tablets WebStudio as described in [OpenL Tablets WebStudio Guide, Creating Tables by Copying section]https://openldocs.readthedocs.io/en/latest/documentation/guides/webstudio_user_guide/#creating-tables-by-copying).
 2. Change effective and expiration dates to 1/1/2012 and 12/31/2012 appropriately.
 3. Replace the factors as appropriate for the year 2012.